damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/README.md

 Make sure to [add your user to the `docker` group](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).

+### IPv4 Firewall
+Create rules to open ports to the internet, or to a specific IPv4 address or range.

+for
+- http: 80
+- https 443
+- custom 9001 for portainer
+- custom 9090 for phpmyadmin

 ## Configuration and Installation

 ### Exec install shell script for auto installation and configuration